TrilbyWhite/Blueplate/README.md

 modules will be to find designs that allow for a similar efficiency, though this may not be practical for all modules.

+- **DBusListener:** Conceptually based on the Connman module submitted by Andrew-Bibb.
+The Connman module - while functional - doesn't (yet) meet the standards indicated above.
+But development with the above goals in mind has lead to the possibility of a more generic dbus-listener.
+The progress can be seen in dbus-listener.c.
+Anyone fluent in dbus programming is encouraged to send pull requests with a working DBusWatch select loop (the only currently missing puzzle piece).
 - **Weather:** A current conditions indicator, potentially using [shaman](https://github.com/HalosGhost/shaman)
 - **CPU Load:**